Civ 5 Runtime Error: 5 Ways to Permanently Fix the Crash

 How can I fix Civ 5 Runtime error?

 1. Check your game mods

-If you’re running the game with mods, the Runtime error can occur if you tried to load your saved game without the mods.
+If you’re running the game with mods, you will get the Civilization 5 runtime error when loading the saved game without the mods.

 2. Start Steam in Offline Mode

-- Start Steam and go to Steam > Settings > Account.
+- Start Steam and go to Steam > Settings.

 - Uncheck Don’t save account credentials on this computer option.

 - Open the Steam menu and select Go Offline.